CTSRD-CHERI/cheri-exercises/src/exercises/debug-and-disassemble/README.md

 # Disassemble and debug RISC-V and CHERI-RISC-V programs

-This exercise steps a participant through disassembling and debugging RISC-V and CHERI-RISC-V programs.
+This exercise steps you through disassembling and debugging RISC-V and CHERI-RISC-V programs.
 It draws attention to differences in program structure and code generation, particularly relating to control flow, between the two compilation targets.

-First, we use `llvm-objdump` to disassemble and explore the two binaries from the previous exercise:
+First, use `llvm-objdump` to disassemble and explore the two binaries from the previous exercise:

 1. Using `llvm-objdump -dS`, disassemble the `print-pointer-riscv` and